microsoft/FeatureManagement-Dotnet/README.md

 ### Targeting in a Console Application

 The targeting filter relies on a targeting context to evaluate whether a feature should be turned on.
 This targeting context contains information such as what user is currently being evaluated, and what groups the user in.
 In console applications there is typically no ambient context available to flow this information in to the targeting filter, thus it must be passed directly when `FeatureManager.IsEnabledAsync` is called.
 This is supported through the use of the `ContextualTargetingFilter`.
+Applications that need to float the targeting context into the feature manager should use this instead of the `TargetingFilter.`

 Since `ContextualTargetingFilter` is an [`IContextualTargetingFilter<ITargetingContext>`](./README.md#Contextual-Feature-Filters), an implementation of `ITargetingContext` must be passed in to `IFeatureManager.IsEnabledAsync` for it to be able to evaluate and turn a feature on.